 Dear Prof. Dr. Robert Langlands,

-Then we could only find Kees Boeke’s 1957 work using base-10.
+When we went looking for the scholarly work behind it all, we could only find Kees Boeke’s 1957 work using base-10.
 Base-2 had been ignored.
 Yet, base-10 had no boundaries, no Planck base units, and no simple geometry.

 It has taken us four years to begin to believe we actually may have something special here.
 Of course, it is idiosyncratic to fault.
 Bring in a quiet expansion of the universe where space and time are finite, discrete, quantized and derivative.
 I can hear Sir Isaac protesting, “That’s crazy enough.”